-Organic vegetable hair dye is an excellent natural substitute to the chemical ones, this type of dye doesn’t contain chemical fumes which reduce the risk of nausea during the colouring process and are also considered a healthier form of hair colour for your hair since it doesn’t weaken the roots of your hair.
+Organic vegetable hair dye is an excellent natural substitute for the chemical ones.
+This type of dye doesn’t contain chemical fumes, and reduce the risk of nausea during the colouring process and is also considered a healthy form of hair colour for hair since it doesn’t weaken the roots of the hair.

 Natural Ways of Hair Colouring During Pregnancy

-If vegetable dyes don’t appeal to you, don’t worry, there are numerous options available to you.
-Some of these are.
+If vegetable dyes don’t appeal to you, don’t worry, there are other options that you can consider.

-Henna is a traditional form of colouring your hair in the Indian subcontinent.
+Henna is a traditional form of colouring the hair in the Indian subcontinent.
 It is entirely natural and does not use vegetables or chemicals.
-This type of dye is considered the safest manner in which to colour your hair.
+This type of dye is considered the safest to colour hair.
 The henna leaves have drawbacks, however, as the range of colour available is extremely limited.
 This is recommended if you are only trying to hide those pesky grey hairs or just want a different shade of colour.
-Using Henna or Mehndi leaves are recommended over the powder to ensure the elimination of potential chemicals used to preserve the powder.
-To use Henna leaves follow the steps mentioned below:
+Using henna (mehndi) leaves are recommended over the powder to ensure the elimination of potential chemicals used to preserve the powder.
+To use henna leaves follow the steps mentioned below:

-- If you are looking for hair nutrition while colouring, add tea leaves or egg whites to the mixture
+- If you are looking to make the colour nutritious for your hair, you can tea leaves or egg whites to the mixture.

 - Using a brush, lightly stroke the regions you want to colour with the paste, ensure you apply it evenly

 - Wash your hair with a mild shampoo if you have egg whites in the mixture.